Get To Know Our Rubber-Like Material And Its New Extra Smooth Finish

 - More detail: Features are even sharper with the new TPU.

-- Color: Our new rubber-like material is a slate gray color instead of an off-white.
+- Color: Our unfinished Rubber-like material is a slate gray color instead of an off-white.

-What would you print in our new rubber-like material?
-Get started by uploading your 3D model!
+What would you print in our Rubber-like material?
+Give the new extra smooth finish a try!
+Get started by uploading your 3D model.